metio/terraform-provider-k8s/docs/data-sources/camel_apache_org_build_v1_manifest.md

 - `platform` (String) The platform of build image
 - `registry` (Attributes) where to publish the final image (see [below for nested schema](#nestedatt--spec--tasks--buildah--registry))
 - `verbose` (Boolean) log more information

+<a id="nestedatt--spec--tasks--buildah--configuration"></a>
+### Nested Schema for `spec.tasks.buildah.verbose`

+Optional:

+- `annotations` (Map of String) Annotation to use for the builder pod.
+Only used for 'pod' strategy
+- `limit_cpu` (String) The maximum amount of CPU required.
+Only used for 'pod' strategy
+- `limit_memory` (String) The maximum amount of memory required.
+Only used for 'pod' strategy
+- `node_selector` (Map of String) The node selector for the builder pod.
+Only used for 'pod' strategy
+- `operator_namespace` (String) The namespace where to run the builder Pod (must be the same of the operator in charge of this Build reconciliation).
+- `order_strategy` (String) the build order strategy to adopt
+- `request_cpu` (String) The minimum amount of CPU required.
+Only used for 'pod' strategy
+- `request_memory` (String) The minimum amount of memory required.
+Only used for 'pod' strategy
+- `strategy` (String) the strategy to adopt
+- `tool_image` (String) The container image to be used to run the build.

 <a id="nestedatt--spec--tasks--buildah--registry"></a>
 ### Nested Schema for `spec.tasks.buildah.verbose`